 What were the big hard lessons this season you would want to share with other farmers?

-Starting a farm with just two people is challenging and a lot of work.
+Starting a farm is challenging and a lot of work.
 If we could go back to the start we would have lowered our expectations on ourselves and started smaller.
 We felt because we had leased 1.5 acres that we needed to use the entire space in the first year, but the reality is it takes years years of hard work and good soil/crop management to even have a small garden.
 We are now happy to be settling into our half acre and using the other acre for cover crops, animal rotation, drying beans, corn (one day) and chickpeas.

 What plans do you have for future farm growth (where would you like your business to go)?